jan-ferdinand/zudoku/index.md

 	10 rounds gives over 98%.
 </span>

-The main reason why Mallory is very likely to be caught cheating is that she has to guess which section Victor will not check _before_ knowing Victor\'s choice.
+After all, Mallory has to guess which section Victor will not check _before_ knowing Victor\'s choice.
 <label for="mn-sound" class="margin-toggle">⊕</label><input type="checkbox" id="mn-sound" class="margin-toggle"/>
 <span class="marginnote">
 	A Zero-Knowledge Proof System where a dishonest Prover can almost never convince an honest Verifier is called _sound_.
 </span>
-At this point, probably even Victor himself doesn\'t yet know what he will check!
+In fact, probably even Victor himself doesn\'t yet know what he will check, especially if he is rolling a die!
 Once Mallory has made her guess, she cannot change the cards on the grid anymore – she is _committed_.
-Guessing correctly many times in a row is quite unlikely.
+Correctly predicting Victor\'s choice – or the die – many times in a row is quite unlikely.
 <label for="mn-argument" class="margin-toggle">⊕</label><input type="checkbox" id="mn-argument" class="margin-toggle"/>
 <span class="marginnote">
 	Technically, because there\'s a slim chance that Mallory is never caught cheating, **zudoku** is an _Argument_ System, not a Proof System.